MARQUETTE COUNTY FRIEND OF THE COURT

 3. To collect, record, and disburse all support payments as ordered by the court.
 Payments are processed through the Michigan State Disbursement Unit (MISDU) in Lansing.

 4. To provide enforcement services on all custody, parenting time, and support orders (including medical support) entered by the court

 Marquette County Friend of the Court is open Monday - Friday from 8 a.m. to 5 p.m.
 The office is closed on these listed holidays.
 Phone contact with the Friend of the Court office is from 1 p.m to 5 p.m.

 E-Mail cannot be used to handle any business transactions.
 Transactions or questions regarding a specific case must be submitted in writing to the address above.

-Payment information can be obtained by calling the Interactive Voice Response (IVR) phone system, at 877-543-2660.
-The IVR allows you access to current account information 24 hours a day.
-You may also obtain this information via the web at MiCase.
+Payment or case information can be obtained by calling the Interactive Voice Response (IVR) phone system, at 877-543-2660 or via the web at MiChildSupport (formerly known as MiCase).
+These sources allow you access to current payment and case information 24 hours a day.

 Although this web site is periodically reviewed and updated to include information to help answer the most common questions, what follows is not an exhaustive list of all policies, civil procedure or domestic relation laws.
 To ensure that you are fully informed it is always advisable that you either research your issue at a public law library or that you consult with an Attorney.
 As for the materials and information made available throughout this Web Site, the Marquette County Friend of Court Office is not responsible for their accuracy, adequacy, or completeness, or for the results obtained by using them.